cmacdonnacha/react-reddit-search/README.md

 <br>

-<p align="center">This project shows basic subreddit searching based on the Reddit API using ReactJS, Redux Toolkit and Typescript 💻</p>
+<p align="center">This project shows usage of the Reddit API using ReactJS, Redux Toolkit and Typescript 💻</p>

 <p align="center">
   <a>